johnpapa/angular-ngrx-data/README.md

   ...
 ```

-Comment out the two imports in `NgrxDataModule` and try building again.
+Comment out the two ngrx imports in `NgrxDataModule` and try building again.
 This time the build succeeds and generates a package in `dist`.

+ Note that `FooModule` is just fine.